Middle & High School Students

 Adolescence is a roller coaster.
 It’s when teens are figuring out who they are.
 It’s when the conversation about God in their lives takes a very real, very raw turn.
 It’s when faith starts to become their own.
 Because of this, the purpose of our youth ministry is twofold.
 First, we want to guide teens in knowing God, glorifying Him, and building faith that lasts.
 Second, we want to see those things happen by partnering with parents.

-Soul Youth meets online regularly on Thursdays, as well as other days for pop-up occasions.
+Soul Youth meets regularly on Thursdays (alternating online and in-person, as well as other days for pop-up occasions.
 Group time is dedicated to being known and exploring Jesus together.
 It's hosted by our Youth Director, Tommy Belo, and screened volunteers.

 We're inviting you to join us!
 Send your contact info on the form below to get connected!
 Tommy or an adult volunteer will get back to you with all the details!